tardis-sn/tardis/docs/io/configuration/components/models/index.rst

 -------

 In the ``densities`` section of the specific structure, the ``type`` parameter decides on the parameters.
-The physics of these density models is further discussed in :ref:`model`.
+The physics of these density models is further discussed in :doc:`../../../../physics/setup/model`.

 .. jsonschema:: ../schemas/model_definitions.yml#/definitions/density/branch85_w7
     :lift_description: